Politics of New South Wales: Liberal

 The Liberals strongest base has always been on the North Shore and Northern Beaches as well as the Hills and Forest districts, creating a 'bloc' on the northern side of Sydney Harbour.
 The last time the Labor party won an electorate wholly within any of these districts was the electorates of Manly, Wakehurst and Willoughby in the 1978 'Wranslide' election.
 The electoral districts of North Shore and the single Liberal held electorate of Vaucluse in the Eastern Suburbs are the most affluent areas in the state and have never been lost to the Labor party.
-The Liberals have consistently held the regional electorates of Albury, Bega and Wagga Wagga.
+In recent decades, the Liberals have consistently held the regional electorates of Albury and Goulburn.

 Nationals

-The Nationals (formally the Country Party) are a party representing country issues and farmers and only generally seek to represent rural and regional electorates.
+The Nationals (formerly the Country Party) are a party representing country issues and farmers and only generally seek to represent rural and regional electorates.
 They are ideologically conservative and sit on the centre-right of the political spectrum.
 Their strongest base within the state has always been the New England, Northern Tablelands, Northern Rivers, Mid North Coast, Riverina and the Central West.
 The Nationals biggest competitors are the Shooters, Fishers and Farmers and well as local independents from time to time.
 When there is no incumbent, it is not uncommon for the Liberals to run candidates against the Nationals creating three cornered contests in semi-rural electorates such as Cessnock, Monaro, Goulburn and Wagga Wagga.

 Labor

-Labor was traditionally strongest in the Inner West, Western Sydney and South Western Sydney however their status has diminished since the late 2000s in the Inner West with the rise of the left-wing Greens in the electorates of Balmain and Newtown.
-The continued success of the Liberals in Western Sydney has seen Labor unable to recover over the last decade electorates for which they normally held uninterrupted for multiple electoral cycles including Penrith, East Hills and Parramatta.
+Labor was traditionally strongest in the Inner West, Western Sydney and South Western Sydney; however, their status has diminished since the late 2000s in the Inner West with the rise of the left-wing Greens in the electorates of Balmain and Newtown.
 Labor's significant majorities and continual hold-outs with its highest two-party preferred votes are in the electorates with the highest concentration of lower socioeconomic groups such as Mount Druitt, Blacktown and Canterbury.
 Labor are equally unchallenged in the electorates with known ethnic enclaves such as Lakemba, Cabramatta, Bankstown and Fairfield respectively.

 Outside metropolitan Sydney, Labor have consistently recorded majorities in the regions of the Hunter and Central Coast with the Coalition holding only a single electorate in each without interruption, being: Upper Hunter and Terrigal.
-Labor generally perform well in the Illawarra and in the Far West mining town of Broken Hill.
+Labor generally performs well in the Illawarra and in the Far West mining town of Broken Hill.